microsoft/InnerEye-DeepLearning/docs/fastmri.md

 ```
 This job should pick up the existing cache file, and output a message like "Copying a pre-computed dataset cache
 file ..."

+The same trick can of course be applied to the other models as well (`KneeSinglecoil`, `KneeMulticoil`).